pgdr/talks/sw-demystified/PITCHME.md

 +++
 ### Software development

-Agile
+Agile is, from day 1:

-* Individuals and interactions
+* individuals and interactions
-* Working software
+* working software
-* Customer collaboration
+* customer collaboration
-* Responding to change
+* responding to change

 ---
 ### Software projects